apache/directory-scimple/scim-server-examples/scim-server-memory/README.md

 Use this as a starter point on how to integrate Apache Directory SCIMple into your own project.

-Run: `mvn tomee:run` and then access one of the endpoints:
+Run: `mvn` and then access one of the endpoints:

 ```bash
 # httpie